-The 20-year-old, who has been capped five times for the Three Lions, has recently returned to first-team action after over a year in the treatment room but is raring to go, as he returns to the squad for Wednesday's clash with Sweden.
+The 20-year-old, who has been capped five times for the Three Lions, has recently returned to first-team action after over a year in the treatment room, but claims he is raring to go as he returns to the national squad for Wednesday's clash with Sweden.

 "Now I’m back in the squad and hopefully if I keep my maintenance work up in the gym, I can improve on the pitch and stay in there."

-The midfielder also admitted that he cannot wait for his chance to play for Roy Hodgson’s men again as he prepares to line-up against Sweden.
+The midfielder also admitted that he cannot wait for his chance to play under Roy Hodgson as he prepares to line-up against Sweden.

 "Last time we met up was at the Grove and now we’re going to Manchester so it’s totally different.
 I’m really looking forward to it."